CASTNET Program Partners

 - The state of Texas and USDA Agricultural Research Service operate a site in Palo Duro State Park (PAL190).

 In 2012, new small-footprint filter pack-only sites were installed in the Adirondack/New England region.
 Unlike traditional CASTNET sites, these filter pack-only sites do not require a shelter and use less power.
-These small fooptrint sites have been a cost-effective method of filling in spatial gaps in sulfur and nitrogen pollutant concentrations across the network.
+These small footprint sites have been a cost-effective method of filling in spatial gaps in sulfur and nitrogen pollutant concentrations across the network.
 Sites at Whiteface Mountain, NY (WFM105), and Nicks Lake, NY (NIC001), are supported by the New York Department of Environmental Conservation (NYDEC), in partnership with the New York State Energy Research and Development Authority (NYSERDA).
 Vermont's Department of Environmental Conservation (VTDEC), in partnership with the University of Vermont, provides in-kind operations at the Proctor Maple Research Center in Underhill, VT (UND002).
 Sulfur and nitrogen data from the 3 new small-footprint sites and the existing CASTNET sites in the Adirondack/New England region will be used to study the impacts of acid deposition to the sensitive ecosystem.
-Two new tribal partners will begin operating small footprint sites in 2014.
+One new tribal partner began operating a small footprint site in 2020.